Allocation Control

 the way memory is allocated for it.
 For this reason the function has an

-As the conversion result is set via an output parameter of type value&
+As the conversion result is set via an output parameter of type value&, the

 accident.